henryw374/henryw374.github.io.old/in-progress-posts/2021-08-11-does-size-matter.md

 signatures you'd have to deal with in using Deja-fu, but actual semantics.
 For example, if you 'add' a month to the 31st January, what happens?
 A decision had to be made by the API authors, and that decision was made differently.

+I did think about putting bugs in the cljc.java-time version too but they looked like obvious typos, like `(plusDays 2)` for `tomorrow`.

 ## Is this a fair test?